Hanover Brush Removal Services

 Contact Hanover's Department of Public Works for Brush Disposal & Municipal Chipping Programs

-Hanover residents have several options for responsible brush disposal, primarily managed by the Hanover Department of Public Works.
-From April through November, curbside yard waste collection is available, but only biodegradable paper bags are accepted—plastic bags are strictly prohibited per MassDEP guidelines.
-Brush bundles must not exceed 4-foot lengths or 50 lbs, and must be tied with biodegradable twine.
-The Transfer Station is available for larger loads, requiring permits and applicable fees.
-Municipal chipping programs are coordinated seasonally, often in spring and fall, and may provide finished mulch for residents.
+Proper brush disposal in Hanover is managed through seasonal curbside collection and the Transfer Station.
+From April to November, residents may set out yard waste in biodegradable paper bags—plastic bags are strictly prohibited per MassDEP.
+Brush bundles must not exceed 4-foot lengths, weigh under 50 lbs, and be tied with biodegradable twine.
+The Transfer Station requires a permit and may charge fees for drop-off.
+Municipal chipping programs, coordinated by the Department of Public Works, offer on-site chipping during peak spring and fall periods, with mulch sometimes available for residents.
 All brush must be separated from leaves and free of contaminants.
 Never dispose of brush in the street or storm drains, as this can result in MS4 violations and penalties.
-For more information, contact:
+For collection schedules and program details:

 Hanover Department of Public Works